-Respectfully submitted th ns the day of, 2
+Respectfully submitted the is the day of, 2

 s/

 Attorney for Petitioner

 (Address, Telephone Number, State Bar Number

-and E-mail Address)
+and E-mail Addraga)

 (Verification by petitioner or counsel)

 (Certificate of service upon opposing parties)

 (Attach a clear copy of the opinion, order, etc. which is the subject of the petition and other attachments as described in the petition.)